Antisemitism by country: Norway

+Lithuania

+The Jewish community in Lithuania numbers between 5,000 and 6,000 members (in 2026), according to Faina Kukliansky, president of the Jewish Community of Lithuania.

+In November 2024, more than 5,000 people protested in Vilnius against the Social Democrats forming a coalition with the Nemunas Dawn party, whose leader Remigijus Žemaitaitis was on trial for antisemitic statements.
+In December 2025, Remigijus Žemaitaitis, leader of the Dawn of Nemunas party (a junior partner in the governing coalition), was convicted by the Vilnius Regional Court of inciting hatred against Jews and grossly minimizing the Holocaust in 2023 social media posts, receiving a €5,000 fine.

+In January 2026, the Lithuanian government approved an action plan to combat antisemitism, xenophobia, and incitement to discord, with measures for prevention, response to hate speech and crimes, equality promotion, and support for Jewish life.

 Poland

 In 1264, Duke Boleslaus the Pious from Greater Poland legislated a Statute of Kalisz, a charter for Jewish residence and protection, which encouraged money-lending, hoping that Jewish settlement would contribute to the development of the Polish economy.
 By the 16th century, Poland had become the center of European Jewry and the most tolerant of European countries regarding faith, though occasionally it witnessed violent antisemitic incidents.

 At the onset of the 17th century, tolerance began to give way to increased antisemitism.
-Elected to the Polish throne King Sigismund III of the Swedish House of Vasa, a supporter of the Counter-Reformation, began to undermine the principles of the Warsaw Confederation and the religious tolerance in the Polish-Lithuanian Commonwealth, revoking and limiting privileges of all non-Catholic faiths.
+Elected to the Polish throne King Sigismund III of the Swedish House of Vasa, a supporter of the Counter-Reformation, began to undermine the principles of the Warsaw Confederation and the religious tolerance in the Polish–Lithuanian Commonwealth, revoking and limiting privileges of all non-Catholic faiths.
 In 1628 he banned publication of Hebrew books, including the Talmud.
 20th century historian Simon Dubnow detailed:

 At the end of the 16th century and thereafter, not one year passed without a blood libel trial against Jews in Poland, trials which always ended with the execution of Jewish victims in a heinous manner...